SSWConsulting/SSW.Rules.Content/rules/fix-bugs-via-phone/rule.md

 Bad example - Time spent trying to reproduce the bug by yourself
 :::

+The bug may have been reported poorly with not enough information to help you easily reproduce it or it might be a bug that's dependent on something specific to your client's environment.

+A slightly different approach can save some time and effort:

 ::: greybox
 You receive a bug report...
-you don’t read it.
+you read it and only try to reproduce it if there are clear steps in the bug report - timebox reproducing the bug to 5 minutes

-You immediately call the client and ask them to reproduce the issue.
+If there are no reproduction steps in the bug report or you've spent 5 minutes unsuccessfully trying to reproduce it, then call the client and ask them to reproduce the issue.
+You have some good context for this conversation thanks to your effort in trying to reproduce it already.
 If they are able to reproduce it, then you fix it.
 :::
 ::: good